 Your Trusted Choice® insurance professional can help with that.

 Building insurance coverage is pretty standard.
 But an often-overlooked issue is the need to establish a limit.

 Don’t get caught up in accounting terms to determine the “full” value of your building.
 If you're looking at price paid or the cost you're carrying on your books, you aren't doing it right.

-In its simplest terms, “full value” is the total cost to rebuild your building from the ground up at today’s costs.
-With the increased costs of labor and materials, could you realistically rebuild your current structure for what you have insured it for?
-And don’t rely on insurance policy provisions, such as “replacement cost,” to automatically provide that much coverage.
-No matter how broad your policy provisions, you will still not collect more on your claims than the policy limits.
-Purchase enough insurance coverage to cover the real replacement cost.
+"Full value” is the total cost to rebuild your building from the ground up at today’s costs.
+Now ask yourself: Could you realistically rebuild for what you have it insured for?
+Remember, you will never collect more on your claims than the policy limits.
+Purchase enough insurance cover the real replacement cost.

-Once you have the basic safety net in place, you can determine how much you are willing to spend to expand your coverage and add the bells and whistles that represent the difference between “must haves” and “nice additions”.
+Once you have the basic safety net in place, you can add the bells and whistles that might make sense for your business.